Katakan Katamu: Sikat habis (Clean up)

 This round only played by the winners from the play-off round.
 This round will playing with 3 categories.
 Captain team will giving 4 words that related with this category and other 4 teams using headphone and standing up turning back from viewers to prevent cheating.
-After 4 words is guessed by captain team, 4 teams take off the headphone and standing up facing viewers.
+After the captain give 4 related words, 4 teammates take off the headphone and standing up facing viewers.